krysnkem/zuri-task-flight-api-project/README.md

 Additionional Features
 1. When creating new flight,
-    => Checks whether the flight id matches the request id varible => Checks whether there is an already existing flight with that id
+    => Checks whether there is an already existing flight with that id
 2. When updating a flight
     => Checks whether the flight id matches the request id varible